python/peps/pep-0684-per-interpreter-gil.rst

 * Tools/c-analyzer/table-file.py - summarize the known globals

-As well, the check for unsupported globals is incorporated into CI so that not new globals are accidentally added.
+As well, the check for unsupported globals is incorporated into CI so that no new globals are accidentally added.

 Global Objects
 --------------